Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 ### 1.4 Test Design
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+The test cases can be accessed [here](https://github.com/Gabi-git-email/ITF-ST3_Gabi/blob/main/Jira_stories.doc)

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: